What Is a WISP and Why Do Tax Professionals Need One?

 - Report to Your Qualified Individual — The Qualified Individual must report at least annually to governing authority on the program's overall status, including metrics and incident summaries.

-Each of these nine requirements must be documented, implemented, and verifiable in your WISP.
 A paper-only plan that does not reflect actual practice will fail FTC examination and expose your firm to enforcement action.
-The FTC has levied fines exceeding $100,000 against financial institutions for failing to implement safeguards they documented but never operationalized.
+The FTC has levied fines exceeding $100,000 against financial institutions for documenting safeguards they never operationalized.
+Every one of these nine requirements demands both policy language and demonstrable implementation.

 Key Takeaway